 Get them all here, delivered direct to your home, at the best prices on the internet!

 Mix the dry pectin with about 1/4 cup of sugar and Keep this separate from the rest of the sugar.
-If you are not using sugar, you'll just have to stir more vigorously to prevent the pectin from clumping.
+If you are not using sugar, you will just have to stir more vigorously to prevent the pectin from clumping.

 Note: you can also add some spice at this point, if you like!
 Some people add 1 teaspoon of cinnamon, ginger or cloves.
 Purists add none of these!